 Sangmanee started his Muay Thai career as a six-year-old, training and competing in the countryside of northeast Thailand.
 His father personally handled training and arranged matches until young Sangmanee turned seven.
 The young fighter soon took up training at the Sor Tienpo gym.
 At age 15, Sangmanee would join the 13 Coins gym in Bangkok.
 He would go on to win many bouts as a member of the 13 Coins team.

 Sangmanee is a southpaw and a strategic fighter, assets that deliver victories against the best Muay Thai fighters in the game.
 He holds wins against champions like Superlek, which is no easy feat.
-Sangmanee now trains at the Sathian Muay Thai Gym.
+Sangmanee is currently a Muay Thai Instructor for Evolve MMA in Singapore.

 7) Rungkit Wor.Sanprapai